Fees and Rebates

 You can pay by Direct Deposit, cash, cheque, EFTPOS and credit card (Visa or MasterCard).

 Alina and Hannah are registered Medicare providers.
-If you or your child has a Mental Health Care Treatment Plan, you will receive a Medicare rebate of $84.80- $124.50 per session for up to 10 individual sessions per calendar year.
+If you or your child has a Mental Health Care Treatment Plan, you will receive a Medicare rebate of $86.15- $126.50 per session for up to 10 individual sessions per calendar year.
 You will first need to obtain this Plan through your GP, psychiatrist or a paediatrician.
 Telehealth Medicare rebates are also available.

-For children with some diagnosed disabilities, rebates for assessment and treatment may be available through the Better Start for Children with Disability or the Helping Children with Autism Initiative funding (Medicare Items).
+For children with some diagnosed disabilities, rebates for 4 assessment and 20 treatment sessions may be available through the Helping Children with Autism Initiative funding (Medicare Items).
 NDIS services are also available.
 Please contact us for more information.